Stricker2/javascript-quiz/README.md

 ## Description

 Build a quiz made up of several multiple choice questions using HTML, CSS, and JavaScript.
-The final product should allow you to press a 'Start Button' on the landing page to begin the quiz and allow you to cycle through as you respond to each question.
-Pressing the 'Start Button' will also start a timer which counts down from 75 seconds.
+Pressing the 'Start Button' will start the quiz and a timer which counts down from 50 seconds.
 The quiz ends when all the questions are answered or when the timer runs out.

 ## Overview of Work Done

-* Webpage built using HTML and styled using CSS
+* Webpage built using HTML and styled using CSS.
+Functionality provided by JavaScript.

-* Title page, quiz description, and functional 'Start Button' aligned centrally towards the top of the page.

 * 'Start Button' clears the landing page and starts the quiz with the first question.